0ri/twitterPOV/README.md

 # twitterPOV
-Just a quick scrip to look at twitter through someone else's Point-of-view.
+Just a quick script to look at twitter through someone else's Point-of-view.

 For example, if you like Elon Musk, the script will grab everyone he follows and build a private twitter list with everyone he follows.
 You can then use any off-the-shelf twitter client (that supports lists) to pull up the list and see the exact same twitter stream as Elon Musk would see.